 DETERMINANT INDICATOR SCORE COMMENTS Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
 [YES = 1; NO = 0] 1 Though not specific to the education sector, St. Kitts & Nevis has national policies which address climate change adaptation and/or comprehensive disaster management.
 These include but are not limited to: Natural Hazard Mitigation Policy and Plan for the Federation of St Kitts & Nevis St. Kitts-Nevis National Disaster Plan Institutional 2.
 Have there been additions to the curriculum that integrate climate change/disaster preparedness/emergency management?
 [YES = 1; NO = 0] 1 There have been additions to the curriculum that integrate climate change/disaster preparedness/emergency management. institutionat 3.
-Is an updated emergency management or disaster management plan in place?[YES = 1; NO = 0] 1 There is School Safety Plan in place.
-4. Do the plans address priority hazards based on previous assessment(s)?[YES = 1; NO = 0] 1 It was reported that the school's emergency plan is based on previous risk assessment conducted at the school.
-Is there a designated environmental/health & safety officer, emergency response team or related position/team?[YES = 1; NO = 0] 0 There is no designated environmental/health & safety officer or committee in place.
-6. Has the school done a walk through to identify and prioritize hazards for the population and visitors?[YES = 1; NO = 0] 1 The school reports that they have assessed and documented the risks to the safety of their staff, students and visitors.
+Is an updated emergency management or disaster management plan in place?[YES = 1; NO = 0] 0 The school does not have an emergency/disaster management plan in place.
+4. Do the plans address priority hazards based on previous assessment(s)?[YES = 1; NO = 0] 0 N/A Is there a designated environmental/health &amp; safety officer, emergency response team or related position/team?[YES = 1; NO = 0] 0 The school does not have a designated environmental/health & safety officer in place.
+6. Has the school done a walk through to identify and prioritize hazards for the population and visitors?[YES = 1; NO = 0] 0 The school has not assessed and documented the risks to the safety of their staff at work, as well as students and visitors.
 Information and Skills 7.
 Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?
-[YES = 1; NO = 0] 1 The school indicated that all teachers and school staff are assigned roles in the overall response, pre-, during and post-hazard event.
-8. Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 1 Members of staff have reportedly been trained in at least one aspect of disaster management or health and safety.
+[YES = 1; NO = 0] 0 The school indicated that all teachers and school staff are not assigned roles in the overall response, pre-, during and post-hazard event.
+8. Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 0 The school indicated that staff has not been trained in at least one aspect of disaster management or health and safety.